ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

 az acr create --resource-group myResourceGroup --name myContainerRegistry --sku Basic

 ```
 Replace `myResourceGroup` with the name of your resource group and `myContainerRegistry` with a unique name for your registry.
 The `--sku Basic` flag specifies the pricing tier.
-You can choose between Basic, Standard, and Premium, depending on your needs. {: .prompt-tip }
+You can choose between Basic, Standard, and Premium, depending on your needs.

 ### Pushing Docker Images to ACR